jeroen84/plugwisesmile/README.md

 Usage:

-You most probably need to install the additional package `lxml` via the command `pip install lxml`.
+You most probably need to install the additional package `lxml` via the command `pip3 install lxml`.

       sensor:
       - platform: plugwisesmile